Trauma Support for Parents/Carers

 You are your family's greatest asset.

-I specialise in working with adopters/SGO/Kinship/carers, however I can offer support
+I specialise in working with adopters/SGO/Kinship/carers, and can also offer support

 to any parent/carer who has been impacted by trauma and the compounding impact of caring